Head direction cell: Theoretical models

-The properties of the head direction system - particularly its persistence in the dark, and also the constant relationship of firing directions between cells regardless of environmental changes - suggested to early theoreticians the still-accepted notion that the cells might be organized in the form of a ring attractor, which is a type of attractor network.
-In an attractor network, interactions between neurons cause activity to stabilize, such that one state is preferred and other states suppressed.
-In the case of head direction, the cells are conceptualized as forming an imaginary ring, with each cell exciting cells coding for its own or neighboring directions, and suppressing cells coding for other directions.
+The properties of the head direction system - particularly its persistence in the dark, and also the constant relationship of firing directions between cells regardless of environmental changes - suggested to early theoreticians the still-accepted notion that the cells might be organized in the form of a ring attractor, including simultaneously proposed models by Zhang and by Redish and Touretzky.
+In these models, which are a type of attractor network with pairs of cells representing nearby directions being more strongly coupled than pairs of cells representing distant orientations.
+With global inhibition, these interactions cause activity to stabilize, such that a representation of a single orientation is more stable than states representing multiple incoherent orientations.
+Thus, these cells can be conceptualized as forming an imaginary ring, with each cell exciting cells coding for its own or neighboring directions, and suppressing cells coding for other directions.
+A key insight provided by these models was that the topology of the orientation selectivity (the ring) came from internal connections, while external cues were associated with those internal representations.
+Thus head direction cells, like place cells, were not simple sensory responses.
+In these models and their subsequent versions, information about changes in the animal's orientation provided by vestibular and visual motion signals were provided by off-shifted connections, while information from distal cues were provided by learned input connections.
 Direct evidence for such an organization in insects was recently reported: in mammals it is assumed that the "ring" is distributed, and not a geometric anatomical form.
+While direct anatomical evidence for such excitatory interconnections between head direction cells is lacking, several predictions from the models have been confirmed, such as how the tuning curves would change during left and right rotations, self-coherent representations during sleep, and changes during drift and reorientation.

-However, anatomical evidence for such excitatory interconnections between head direction cells is lacking.
-An alternative model was proposed by Song and Wang, in which the same attractor mechanism could be implemented with inhibitory interconnections instead.
-There is currently little experimental evidence for either mechanism, and the attractor hypothesis is still just a hypothesis.
+An alternative model has also been proposed by Song and Wang, in which the same attractor mechanism could be implemented with inhibitory interconnections instead.
+More complex connection matrices that can produce mathematically equivalent systems have also been proposed, but evidence for these alternate models is lacking.